 weight x .67 = ounces you should drink in a day

 I like this method because it automatically factors in a weight differential rather than a generic male versus female conversion.
-I shall not reveal my weight as any proper lady would but, I will tell you that my calculation came out slightly higher than the Mayo Clinic recommendation.
+I won’t reveal my weight as any proper lady would, but, I will tell you that the right amount of water per day for me came out slightly higher than the Mayo Clinic recommendation.

-You may be thinking, how the heck am I going to remember to drink that much water?
-I assure you, it will become a non-factor after a couple of weeks of incorporating a few easy habits into your life including:
+Now that you know how much water you should drink in a day, you may be thinking, how am I going to remember to drink that much water?
+I assure you, it will become a non-factor after a couple of weeks of incorporating a few easy habits into your life, including:

 - Drink a glass of water as soon as you get up every day.
 Your body has lost a tremendous amount of hydration throughout the night, be kind and replace it promptly.